Weinstein neighbourhood theorems for stratified subspaces: Introduction

-Brendel, Hauber, and Schmitz~\cite{brendel2024semi} define certain model spaces $B_{dpq}$, and use them to construct exotic tori for symplectic manifolds $M$ which admit a symplectic embedding $B_{dpq} \hookrightarrow M$.
-The Lagrangian skeleton of $B_{dpq}$, denoted by $L_{dpq}$, is a chain starting with a Lagrangian pinwheel and followed by $d-1$ Lagrangian spheres, such that every member of the chain intersects its neighbours transversally in one point.
-The singular part of $L_{dpq}$ is a disjoint union of the core circle of the pinwheel and $d-1$ Lagrangian transversal intersections.
-Since there are symplectic normal forms near every connected component of this singular part, and there are no obstructions coming from orientations, our results imply that if $L_{dpq}$ embeds in $M$ as a Lagrangian stratified subspace, then $B_{dpq}$ embeds in $M$ symplectically.
+Brendel, Hauber, and Schmitz~\cite{brendel2024semi} define certain model spaces $B_{dpq}$, and use them to construct exotic tori for symplectic manifolds $M$ that admit a symplectic embedding $B_{dpq} \hookrightarrow M$.
+The Lagrangian skeleton of $B_{dpq}$, denoted by $L_{dpq}$, is a chain starting with a Lagrangian $(p,q)$-pinwheel and followed by $d-1$ Lagrangian spheres, such that every member of the chain intersects its neighbours transversely in one point.
+By \Cref{cor:L_dpq_determines_neigbourhood} of \Cref{thm:main_coisotropic}, if $L_{dpq}$ embeds in $M$, then $B_{dpq}$ symplectically embeds in $M$.
 Therefore, \cite[Theorem~B]{brendel2024semi} holds under the (a priori weaker) assumption $L_{dpq} \subset M$.

-Pascaleff and Tonkonog \cite[Section~5]{PASCALEFF2020106850} describe a model space whose Lagrangian skeleton is a Lagrangian $n$-torus with an attached Lagrangian cone over an $(n-1)$-torus.
-Our results provide a symplectic normal form around such singular subspaces.
-The condition $g^*\w_1 = \w_0$ implies that the symplectic invariant described in \cite[Remark~5.7]{PASCALEFF2020106850} is preserved by $g$.
-We believe one can use our symplectic normal form to define mutations of higher dimensional Lagrangian tori in more general cases.
-Compare with \cite[Section~5]{PASCALEFF2020106850}, which deals with the case where $M$ is toric, and \cite{solid_mutation_conf}, where the singular subspace is different.